e-conomic/resolve-npm-git/README.md

 # resolve-npm-git

-Resolve npm git dependencies to a git revision.
+Resolve npm git dependencies to a git revision in a package.json.
 Allows npm to cache the dependency properly when reinstalling

 ```